ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

   <em>Figure 22</em>
 </p>

-I examined the "part_filename{}" field in Splunk to identify any files transferred over the network during the activity.
+I examined the `part_filename{}` field in Splunk to identify any files transferred over the network during the activity.
 The results displayed two filenames: `3791.exe` and `agent.php`, which appear to be executable files in HTTP traffic that were either downloaded or executed on the web server.

 <h4>(Step 2) I had to confirm if any of these files came from the IP addresses that were found to be associated in objective 2</h4>